mikhail-karpov/blogging-network/README.md

 ## To-Do list

-- Finish contract tests with Spring Cloud Contract (in progress)
+- Contract tests (in progress)
-- Develop a web client
+- Web client
-- Implement direct messaging between users
+- Direct messaging

 ## How to test